riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 then look the index up in a table (containing GC metadata).
 If the table says this pointer belongs to a region that needs special handling, the execution jumps to a slow path (not shown in example).

 Why do we put these two barriers together?
-Because they can be optimized by these interesting memory protection feature:
+Because they can be optimized by this interesting memory protection feature:
 [s390's Guarded-Storage](https://itdks.su.bcebos.com/51917c6806dc413b949c8c42d71c778b.pdf),
 [SOAR](https://dl.acm.org/doi/abs/10.1145/800015.808182) (I didn't know this until